qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 Custom function attributes will show up as part of an [attribute group](https://releases.llvm.org/13.0.1/docs/LangRef.html#attrgrp) in the IR.
 Attribute groups are numbered in such a way that they can be easily referenced by multiple function definitions or global variables.
 Consumers of Base Profile compliant programs must not rely on a particular numbering, but instead look for the function to which an attribute with the name `"entry_point"` is attached to determine which one to invoke when the program is launched.

+Both the `"entry_point"` attribute and the `"output_labels"` attribute can only be attached to a function definition; they are invalid on a function that is declared but not defined.
+For the Base Profile, this implies that they can occur only in one place.

 Within the restrictions imposed by the Base Profile, the number of qubits that are needed to execute the quantum program must be known at compile time.
 This